-West, a Republican, was the representative for New York's 20th congressional district from 1887 to 1889.
+West was the representative for New York’s 20th congressional district and was a Republican.
+He served from 1887 to 1889.

 From Dec 1881 to Mar 1889, West missed 407 of 975 roll call votes, which is 41.7%.
 This is worse than the median of 32.3% among the lifetime records of representatives serving in Mar 1889.
 The chart below reports missed votes over time.